 Number of Global Speakers: 78 million

-Korean is spoken in and is the official language of both South Korea and North Korea, and it is also one of two official languages in Yanbian Korean Autonomous Prefecture, China.
+Korean is spoken in, and is the official language of both the South and the North, and it is also one of two official languages in Yanbian Korean Autonomous Prefecture, China.
 It is worth noting before continuing with this guide that any translation services you require will be in your dealings with South Korea, and therefore there is little need to be concerned with differences of dialect, accent or vocabulary between the two states.

 South Korea is the world’s 12th largest economy and one of the four Asian Tigers (the four highly free and developed Asian economies which also include Hong Kong, Singapore and Taiwan).
 The country has a GDP of over 1 trillion US dollars, and was ranked first in Bloomberg’s Global Innovation Index, 2014.
 With a high growth market and a taste for British consumer goods, South Korea presents excellent business opportunities for British companies looking to take their brand into Asia.
 Indeed, South Korea made the single largest contribution to UK goods export growth in 2012.
 South Korea is a world leader in the electronics, automotive, shipbuilding and steel industries.
 With the existence of Free Trade agreements like the one agreed between the EU and South Korea in 2011 (which is predicted to be worth £500 million for the UK), exporting to South Korea has become easier for European businesses.